 You’d be surprised at the number of common-sense property improvements you can make at your rental asset, to instantly enhance security.
 Some of the most common, affordable and effective include:

-•Invest in access control: Even in nicer neighborhoods, your rental building should have a modern access control system you can depend on.
-There are a broad range of different access control systems available, depending on your specific needs.
+Even in nicer neighbourhoods, your rental building should have a modern access control system you can depend on.
+There is a broad range of different access control systems available, depending on your specific needs.
 For instance, some may allow you to assign each tenant a different number, so you can carefully monitor potentially suspicious activity, and deter non-residents from gaining access to the building.

-•Remove low-lying shrubbery: If there’s lots of low-lying shrubbery around entryways at your investment property, remove them.
+If there’s lots of low-lying shrubbery around entryways at your investment property, remove them.
 Thieves and burglars may be attracted to this shrubbery, as it provides excellent cover.
-Instead, consider planting a privacy shrub around the perimeter of your property along the fencing, and keep planted areas well-lit at all times.
+Instead, consider planting a privacy shrub around the perimeter of your property along with the fencing, and keep planted areas well-lit at all times.
 Keep high tree branches away from windows and ensure they’re well-trimmed, as well.

 Working with tenants toward security

-•Pay for renter’s insurance: One of the most significant things your residents can do to protect their own assets is pay for renter’s insurance.
+One of the most significant things your residents can do to protect their assets is to pay for renter’s insurance.
 If the worst were to happen and something of theirs was stolen while they live at your property, the insurance policy would cover the cost of replacing that item.
 It’s often advisable to require renter’s insurance as part of your lease agreement.

-•Get to know the neighbors: Arrange events to encourage your residents to get to know each other.
+Arrange events to encourage your residents to get to know each other.
 If they’re familiar with the other residents at the property, they’ll be more likely to identify suspicious persons at the building.
-Additionally, they’ll be more likely to collaborate with each other to keep the building safer.
+Additionally, they’ll be more likely to collaborate to keep the building safer.
 A close-knit community is one that looks out for itself!

-•Go over protocol: When signing the lease, make sure your renters are familiar with safety and security policies outlined within it.
+When signing the lease, make sure your renters are familiar with the safety and security policies outlined within it.
 This may include things like not duplicating keys or allowing non-tenants inside by themselves.
-It can also include making them aware of emergency and non-emergency numbers to report suspicious activity.
+It can also include making them aware of the emergency and non-emergency numbers to report suspicious activity.
 Arm your tenants with information to keep them safer.

 Working with your tenants, as well as making small capital improvements, can dramatically improve the safety and security of your rental property.
 A safer apartment building is more desirable and attractive to prospective renters.